networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

-Compare with the HTTP petstore server without docker, the throughput dropped from 2.42 million to 1.96 million per second.
-And the latency dropped from 1.63ms to 1.33ms on average indicates that the CPU now is the bottleneck not the latency.
+Compare with the HTTP petstore server without docker; the throughput dropped from 2.42 million to 1.96 million per second.
+And the latency dropped from 1.63ms to 1.33ms on average indicates that the CPU now is the bottleneck, not the network.

 ##### Docker HTTPS

-Whth the https folder that contains the handler.yml to bypass the middleware handlers, we can start the server with docker and do another test.
+With the `https` folder that contains the handler.yml to bypass the middleware handlers, we can start the server with docker and do another test.

 ```
 cd ~/networknt/light-example-4j/proxy/petstore/https